apitestbase/apitestbase.github.io/_docs/en/maintenance.md

 The first time you launch the application, below new folders are created automatically under the `<ATB_DATA_DIR>` folder.

 ```
-database - where system database and a sample database are located.
-Both are H2 databases.
+database - where a sample H2 database is located.
-    System database is used to store all test cases, environments, endpoints, etc. you create using ATB.
     Sample database is for you to play with ATB basic features such as REST API testing or database testing.
 An Article table is in it.

+fileplace - where all your local workspaces are stored
+    Each folder under the fileplace folder is a workspace.
+    A workspace has requests, test cases, environments, etc. you create for your testing work.

 logs - where ATB application runtime logs are located.

 lib - where you put external libraries when needed.